- Who We Are

 - Expanding access to water supply and sanitation to promote better hygiene and fight preventable disease, especially to vulnerable communities;

-- Improving water resource management and reforming governance and regulations to equitably share access and defuse competition.
+- Improving water resource management and reforming governance and regulations to equitably share access and diffuse competition.

 - In the past decade USAID provided safe water and sanitation to more than 50 million people, while assisting governments and private firms to plan, manage and distribute water more equitably and affordably.

-- In FY13 alone, USAID’s programs resulted in more than 3.5 million people with improved access to drinking water supply and nearly 1.3 million people with improved access to sanitation facilities.
+- In fiscal year (FY) 14 alone, USAID’s programs resulted in more than 4 million people gaining access to improved drinking water supply and nearly 1.9 million people gaining access to improved sanitation facilities.

 The Water Office closely collaborates with the Bureau for Food Security, Bureau for Global Health, the Global Development LAB, Regional Bureaus, priority country Missions, and other E3 offices to work towards integrated programming to achieve optimal impact for our beneficiaries.

-Furthermore, we closely collaborate with a variety of private sector, international donor agencies, and NGO stakeholders including but not limited to the Coca-Cola Company, World Bank Group, Rotary International, International Water Management Institute, Millennium Water Alliance and Sanitation and Water for All.
+Furthermore, we closely collaborate with a variety of private sector, international donor agencies, and NGO stakeholders including but not limited to the Coca-Cola Company, World Bank Group, International Water Management Institute, Millennium Water Alliance, and Sanitation and Water for All.

 For More Information